steffest/BassoonTracker/readme.md

 Missing features and bugs
  - Not much disk operations yet, you can load new modules and samples by drag-dropping them on the interface
  - The various "E" effects are not implemented yet
- - Arpeggio and Tremolo are not implemented yet (Effect 0 and 7)
+ - Arpeggio is not implemented yet (Effect 0)
  - No stereo or panning yet
  - The sample editor needs fleshing out.
  - Sample loops don't behave the way they should (I unroll them before playing, a poor mans solution for the real thing)
-   looping audio on bytelevel on WebAudio is hard!
+   looping audio on byte level in WebAudio is hard!
  - The keyboard is mapped to an AZERTY keyboard currently (mappings are defined in enum.js)